 I've been playing around with sourdough for almost a year now.
 I've been lurking around some of the users groups looking for ideas and suggestions for making delicious sourdough bread the way I like it.
 I began with the normal ways as detailed using some starter I ordered (Carl's Oregon Trail Starter).
-Some loaves turned out great while some turned out to be bricks.
+This starter can be traced back to the 1847 Oregon Trail.

 I have experimented with ingredients to get the taste and texture I like.
 I am also trying to make my bread as healthy as possible.
 It's not that I'm lazy but I try to make the process as simple and quick as possible and get good consistency.

 It seems that every new portions and types of ingredients gets me closer to perfection.
 I think I now have the taste down to as close to perfection as I want to get.
 Sometimes I take a fresh loaf with me to parties, picnics, and get-togethers just to see what kind of response I get.
 By the time I leave it's usually gone.
 It is so good that most people just break off a piece and eat it plain, without butter or spread.

 One time I took a loaf up to the campground where I sometimes work.
 The staff there was skeptical and didn't think much of bread.
 Especially some of the younger lifeguards that don't like eating anything "healthy".
 I told them to break off a piece and at least try it before feeding it to the dogs.
 The surprise I see in their eyes is amazing.
 The comment I usually get is, "can I have another piece?"
 Every time I go up there with a loaf, I return without it.

 I have shared the bread with friends and neighbors.

 Now I'm willing to share the recipe with those that would like to try it.
 One thing I strive for is a healthy and tasty bread.
 I have studied many ingredients in recipes I have seen and wonder why there are so many.